flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command proceed a true `Apollo Core 68080` detection by checking the presence of the processor `PCR` register and the associated revision word (which should be `0x0440` for a 68080 CPU).
-As a consequence, this command does not rely on any Operating System prerequisites (such as the Exec->AttnFlags, or presence of some kickstart modules).
+This command proceed a true `Apollo Core 68080` detection.

+It checks the presence of the processor `PCR` register and the associated revision word (which should be `0x0440` for a 68080 CPU).

+It does not rely on any Operating System prerequisites (such as the Exec->AttnFlags, or presence of some kickstart modules).

 **INPUT :**